Law firm marketing is hard at the best of times but when budgets are squeezed ever tighter because of the recession it can seem almost impossible.

 There are lots of ways you can communicate with clients without having to spend prohibitive amounts on advertising.
 You could try organising more seminars and surgeries, for example, but one of the easiest and most cost-effective ways is to use email and print newsletters.
 If they are sent out regularly they can perform several valuable functions.
 They start working for you before the client even starts to read them.

-As soon as the client sees the newsletter he is reminded about your firm, reinforcing your name in his mind and reminding him of the quality of the service you provided before.
-The fact that you have taken the trouble to send him a newsletter with articles about legal developments reminds him that he is important to you.
-It makes him feel valued and people who feel valued are less likely to stray to a rival firm.
+As soon as clients see the newsletter they are reminded about your firm, reinforcing your name in their mind and reminding them of the quality of the service you provided before.
+The fact that you have taken the trouble to send a newsletter with articles about legal developments reminds them that they are important to you.
+It makes them feel valued and people who feel valued are less likely to stray to a rival firm.

 All this happens before the client has read a word of the newsletter.
 The positive image of your firm is then reinforced as the client skims the headlines, the photos etc and absorbs the impact of a professionally produced piece of work.
 This reflects well on the professionalism of your firm.
 The same applies if you use email newsletters, which have the added advantage of providing links back to your website.

-The client may read all the articles or perhaps just one or two of particular interest to him.
-He may not read any at all but he will still have been made aware that you value him and that you are a professional outfit that takes the trouble to remain in contact with valuable clients.
+The client may read all the articles or perhaps just one or two of particular interest to them.
+They may not read any at all but he will still have been made aware that you value them and that you are a professional outfit that takes the trouble to remain in contact with valuable clients.

-It may be that the client reads an article about a particular subject and it reminds him to contact you about something he’s been meaning to do for years: make a will perhaps.
-Or it could alert him to a service he didn’t know existed but now wants to use as quickly as possible: registering an LPA perhaps.
+It may be that the client reads an article about a particular subject and it reminds them to contact you about something they’ve been meaning to do for years: make a will perhaps.
+Or it could alert them to a service they didn’t know existed but now want to use as quickly as possible: registering an LPA perhaps.